izemskov/JNDSWindowsManager/README.md

 ![Screenshot](main.jpeg)

-The project is a window manager for the KVM Java virtual machine executable on the Nintendo DS console.
+The project is a windows manager system for the KVM Java virtual machine executable on the Nintendo DS console.
 Show this article for details: https://habr.com/ru/post/468971/

 ### Screenshots